Buckhouse/blue/README.md

 	•	Customizable Styles: Uses CSS variables for easy customization of colors, fonts, and other styling details.
 	•	Interactive Controls: The left and right arrow buttons shrink slightly on click to give a tactile response.
     •	Reuseable menubar at the top of the page.
-    •   Displays the current image number out of the total.

 Files